shrylb/shrylb/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Sheryl%20Betonio-blue?logo=linkedin&style=flat)](https://www.linkedin.com/in/sheryl-betonio-6578b0313/)

 > 🧠 *"Eager to learn, quick to start... and occasionally forget to finish (but working on it!)"*
+>
-> *"update: AAACCKK TUKIB DEVELOPMENT IS GETTING CLOSE TO ITS FINISHLINE "*
+> *update: YEYY TUKIB DEVELOPMENT IS GETTING CLOSE TO ITS FINISHLINE*

 ### 🌱 **About Me**
 🎓 **Computer Science Student @ UP Visayas**